odddollar/Hertz-hunter/README.md

 Displays information about the device, such as the current firmware version and the creator's name.

+**Wi-Fi**

+Starts the Wi-Fi hotspot, displaying the SSID, password, and IP address of the device.
+Connect to this hotspot and use the provided IP to access web-based features, such as the API.
+Exiting this menu stops the hotspot and disconnects any connected devices.
+This feature is covered more in [Wi-Fi hotspot](#wi-fi-hotspot).

 **Calibration**

 Where calibration of known high and low RSSI values takes place.
 Helper text is displayed at the bottom to remind you which channel to set your VTX to when calibrating.
 This menu is covered more in [RSSI calibration](#rssi-calibration).

 ### Scanning

-A column graph of the measured RSSI values is displayed in the scan menu, where stronger signals are shown with a taller bar at the detected frequency.
+A column graph of the measured RSSI values is displayed in the `Scan` menu, where stronger signals are shown with a taller bar at the detected frequency.
 The device doesn't care what data is being sent on a frequency, only that there is something there, meaning that it isn't limited to just analog video signals.
 The graph will be updated live as the scanner goes through each frequency continuously.
 Once a scan of the entire spectrum has been completed it will start again and update the values.

 There is a cursor that can be moved along the spectrum using the `PREV` and `NEXT` buttons.
 The frequency the cursor is currently on is displayed in the top left of the screen, and the signal strength on that frequency is reported as a percentage in the top right.
 More on how this percentage is calculated is covered in [RSSI calibration](#rssi-calibration).